tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-4/README.md

   a few large files across fewer directories?
   - Small files are easy to maintain and are easy to debug.
 - Is there a difference in compilation time between the two?
+  - Large files may take less compile time, however, if we do changes for small files, it will recompile only those files, but for large files, even if we do a small change, it will recompile the whole file.
 - How can you assess performance other than compilation speed?